Polytoria/Docs/docs/classes/NPC/Properties/RightLegColor.md

 # RightLegColor
 ### Description
-Specifies the NPC s' Right leg color.
+Specifies the color of an NPC's right leg.

 Property of [NPC](/classes/NPC/)